KodrAus/cargo-nuget/README.md

 See [a complete example](https://github.com/KodrAus/cargo-nuget/tree/master/tests).

-Running `cargo-nuget pack` will attempt to pack a crate in the current directory as a `nupkg`:
+Running `cargo-nuget pack` will attempt to pack a local build of the crate in the current directory as a `nupkg`:

 ```shell
 $ cargo-nuget pack